-Some vessels experience technical difficulties in connecting to shore power.
+Some inland navigation ships experience technical difficulties in connecting to shore power.
 A useful aid for safely using shore power is the NBN-EN 15869-3:2019 standard.

-Check that you have the right equipment on board.
+Check below whether your inland navigation ship has the right equipment on board.

 1. Compliant installation

-Shore power boxes in the port of Antwerp have been installed in accordance with the NBN-EN 15869 standard.
+Shore power cabinets in the port of Antwerp have been installed in accordance with the NBN-EN 15869 standard.

-The IP67 shore power cable/plug guarantees a water and dust-proof, but above all safe, connection between your vessel and the shore power box.
+The IP67 shore power cable or shore power plug guarantees a water and dust-proof, but above all safe, shore power connection between your ship and the shore power cabinet.

 3. Isolation transformer

-The isolation transformer prevents electrolytic corrosion of your vessel and at the same time guarantees the safe operation of your installations on board.
+The isolation transformer prevents electrolytic corrosion of your ship and at the same time guarantees the safe operation of your installations on board.